Rocky River at Lakewood Ohio

 Rocky River Reservation

-Berea gauge corridor
+Berea gauge area

 Best flow reference and a useful upper-access planning anchor.